Context:

 • Reduced branching cognitive paths

-Markets were presented with a visible "burning wick" countdown mechanic to reinforce their ephemeral nature.
+The system prioritised markets with close odds, and markets were presented with a visible "burning wick" countdown mechanic to reinforce their ephemeral nature.
 If a user did not act within the window, the opportunity disappeared.

 Beyond individual markets, I defined the broader system architecture: